How can Delhi finally end chronic air pollution? – DW – 11/28/2024

 "We need to come up with integrating different transport modes and making it affordable for everyone.
 If people start shifting from private to public modes of transport, the existing systems will not be able to handle the crowds.
 We need to invest heavily in upgrading the pre-existing public transport systems,” Dahiya said.

 "We need to provide better infrastructure for people to walk and cycle on," he added.
-Most parts of New Delhi have no cycle tracks or usable pedestrian sidewalks.
+Most parts of New Delhi have no bike paths or usable pedestrian sidewalks.

 Waste management